Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: Accelerator Modifications: Rebunching protons at a higher RF frequency

 \subsection{Example of a rebunching procedure in the Fermilab Main Injector}

-A multi-particle simulation has been performed to study the following properties of a rebunching procedure: the ramp-down/ramp-up functions for re-bunching at a higher frequency, the final RMS time widths of each thin bunch, and the total additional time needed to rebunch.
+A multi-particle simulation has been performed to study the following properties of a rebunching procedure: the ramp-down/ramp-up functions for rebunching at a higher frequency, the final RMS time widths of each 531 MHz bunch, and the total additional time needed to rebunch.
 This section will give an overview of the first results without much procedure tuning.
-Detailed studies should improve the results but will depend on the hardware parameters used and parameters of the procedure.